arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 6: January 8, 2017 | Wikipedia Viewer: DOM mods via jQuery

+* Continued work on getting the right info out of the API response and appending the DOM accordingly.
+* Worked on HTML structure to add 10 search results.
+* Added links to the wiki pages.

 ### Day 5: January 7, 2017 | Wikipedia Viewer: DOM mods via jQuery

 * Worked on getting the right info out of the API response and appending the DOM accordingly.
 Still a good amout of work to do!